rodshah/cleanconfig/README.md

 - ✅ **Composable Validation Rules** - Build complex validation from simple, reusable rules
 - ✅ **Conditional Default Values** - Defaults that depend on other property values
 - ✅ **Dependency-Aware Validation** - Validates properties in the correct order
-- ✅ **Context-Based Configuration** - Different validation rules for different contexts
+- ✅ **Multi-Property Validation** - Cross-property validation and property groups
+- ✅ **Serialization Support** - Export/import properties in JSON, YAML, and Properties formats
 - ✅ **Zero Dependencies** - Core module has no external dependencies
 - ✅ **Java 11+ Compatible** - Works with Java 11 and all newer versions
 - ✅ **Pluggable Logging** - Works with SLF4J, JUL, or custom loggers